venoajie/my-ai-assistant/PROJECT_BLUEPRINT.md

 For preparing changes to be executed by a powerful, external agent.

 ### 6.4.
 Codebase-Aware Analysis Workflow (RAG)
-The standard flow is now fully automated and decoupled:
+The standard flow is now a fully decoupled, multi-project capable, database-centric model:
-1.  **Index (Automated):** A developer pushes a commit to a Product repository.
-The CI/CD pipeline runs `ai-index` and uploads the knowledge base to cloud storage.
+1.  **Index (Automated per Project):** A developer pushes a commit to a Product repository (e.g., `my-ai-assistant` or `librarian-service`).
+The CI/CD pipeline in *that specific repository* runs the `ai-index` command.
+The command connects to the central PostgreSQL database, populates a unique table for that project and branch (e.g., `codebase_collection_librarian_service_develop`), and uploads a small `index_manifest.json` to a shared OCI bucket.
-2.  **Serve (Automated):** The Librarian service, running in a production environment, automatically downloads and serves the latest index.
+2.  **Serve (Centralized):** The standalone Librarian service is configured to serve a specific project's index.
+On startup, it downloads the relevant manifest from OCI to discover which table to query in the central database.
 3.  **Query (Any Machine):** A developer runs an `ai "..."` command.
-The `RAGContextPlugin` in the Conductor makes a lightweight API call to the Librarian service, which returns the relevant context for injection into the prompt.
+The `RAGContextPlugin` in the Conductor makes a lightweight API call to the configured Librarian service, which returns the relevant context.

 #### 6.5.
 The RAG Index Data Lifecycle

-The lifecycle is now split between the Producer (CI/CD) and the Consumer (Librarian).
+The lifecycle is now a robust, database-centric ETL (Extract, Transform, Load) process, fully automated by CI/CD.
+It is split between the Producer (the CI/CD pipeline for a given project) and the Consumer (the central Librarian service).

+**Stage 1: Local Development (The Change)**
+*   A developer makes changes to the source code of a Product repository (e.g., `my-ai-assistant` or `librarian-service`).
+*   This includes adding new files, modifying existing functions, or deleting obsolete code.
+*   The developer commits these changes to a local Git branch.

-**Stage 1 & 2: Local Development & Git Push (The Trigger)**
+**Stage 2: Git Push (The Trigger)**
-*(These stages remain the same)*
+*   The developer pushes the commit(s) to a tracked branch on the remote repository (e.g., `git push origin develop`).
+*   This push event is the trigger that initiates the entire automated indexing pipeline.

 **Stage 3: Indexing (CI/CD Environment)**
-*   The `ai-index` command builds the complete vector database.
+*   A CI/CD workflow (e.g., GitHub Actions) in the Product's repository is triggered by the push.
+*   The workflow checks out the specific commit of the Product's source code.
+*   It runs the `ai-index` command, which connects to the **central PostgreSQL database** via a secure `DATABASE_URL`.
+*   The indexer script intelligently compares the current state of the code against its last known state (from a downloaded `state.json` file).
+*   It performs targeted `DELETE` and `INSERT` operations to synchronize the data in a project-and-branch-specific table (e.g., `codebase_collection_my_ai_assistant_develop`) with the new state of the codebase.

-**Stage 4: Centralization (Cloud Object Storage)**
+**Stage 4: Manifest Publication (Cloud Object Storage)**
+*   After the database update is complete, the CI/CD workflow generates two critical artifacts:
+    1.  `index_manifest.json`: A file containing metadata about the index, most importantly the name of the PostgreSQL table (`db_table_name`).
+    2.  `state.json`: A file containing the hashes of all indexed files, used for efficient incremental updates on the next run.
-*   The CI/CD workflow compresses and uploads the `index.tar.gz` archive to the central OCI bucket.
+*   These small JSON files are uploaded to a project-and-branch-specific path in the central OCI bucket (e.g., `indexes/my-ai-assistant/develop/latest/`).

 **Stage 5: Consumption (Librarian Service)**
-*   On startup, the Librarian service connects to OCI, downloads the latest `index.tar.gz`, unpacks it, and loads it into its local ChromaDB instance.
-It keeps this index in memory to serve requests.
+*   The central Librarian service is configured to serve a specific project and branch.
+*   On startup or restart, it downloads the corresponding `index_manifest.json` from OCI.
+*   It reads the `db_table_name` from the manifest, connects to the central PostgreSQL database, and is now ready to serve queries against the correct, up-to-date data for that project.
 ---

 ## 7. Data & State Contracts